Number of Kummer structures and Moduli spaces of generalized Kummer surfaces

-Let us recall that the quotient surface $A/G_{A}$ has $9A_{2}$-singularities ($9$ cups); the minimal resolution of each cusp is by a ${\bf A}_{2}$-configuration, which means two smooth rational curves $C,C'$ with intersection $CC'=1$.
+A generalized Kummer structure of $X$ is an isomorphism class of pairs $(B,G_{B})$ of complex $2$-dimensional torus and order $3$ symplectic automorphism group $G_{B}\subset\aut(B)$ such that $\Km_{3}(B,G_{B})\simeq X$.
 The generalized Kummer structures on $X$ are in bijective correspondence with the orbits of $9{\bf A}_{2}$-configurations on $X$ under $\aut(X)$.
-In \cite{KRS} is studied some particular family of generalized Kummer surfaces, and in \cite{RS3}, some new $9{\bf A}_{2}$-configurations are constructed, which permits to better understand the automorphism group of $X$.
+Some particular family of generalized Kummer surfaces is studied in \cite{KRS}, and in \cite{RS3} some new $9{\bf A}_{2}$-configurations are constructed, which permit to better understand the automorphism group of $X$.

 In the present paper, we investigate the number $\mathrm{N}_{KS}(X)$ of generalized Kummer structures on $X$, and the moduli spaces of these surfaces.
-While for non-algebraic complex torus, it is easy to see that $\mathrm{N}_{KS}(X)=1$, the situation for abelian surfaces is more complicated.
+While for non-algebraic complex tori, it is easy to see that $\mathrm{N}_{KS}(X)=1$, the situation for abelian surfaces is more complicated.
 In order to compute the numbers $\mathrm{N}_{KS}(X)$, we use two constructions of abelian surfaces with an order $3$ symplectic automorphism group.

 The first construction, by Barth \cite{Barth}, is of Hodge-theoretic nature and deals with $2$-dimensional complex tori (for short complex $2$-tori) $A$, algebraic or not.
 Barth studies the action of the order $3$ automorphism group $G_{A}$ on the lattice $H^{2}(A,\ZZ)$.
-The Picard number $\rho_{X}$ of the generalized Kummer surface $X=\Km_{3}(A)$ is $18$, $19$ or $20$.
+The Picard number $\rho_{X}$ of the generalized Kummer surface $X=\Km_{3}(A)$ is computed to be $18$, $19$ or $20$.
 If $\rho_{X}=18$, the surface is non-algebraic, if $\rho_{X}=20$ the surface is algebraic, but is isolated in its moduli space.
 The main case of interest for us will be when $X$ has Picard number $19$.
-Then the orthogonal complement in the Néron-Severi group of $X$ of the $18$ curves above the $9$ cusps is generated by a class $L_{X}$ such that $L_{X}^{2}=0$ or $2\mod6$.
-For any integer $\ell$ in $\ZZ$ congruent to $0$ or $2$ mod $6$, there exists a generalized Kummer surface $X=\Km_{3}(A)$ with $L_{X}^{2}=\ell$; such a surface $X$ is algebraic if and only if if $L_{X}^{2}>0$.
-We obtain that \begin{thm} Suppose $\rho_{X}=19$.
-The Néron-Severi group $\NS A)$ of the complex $2$-torus $A$ such that $X=\Km_{3}(A)$ is generated by three divisors with intersection matrices { {}
+Then the orthogonal complement in the Néron-Severi group of $X$ of the $18$ curves above the $9$ cusps is generated by a class $L_{X}$.
+One has $L_{X}^{2}=0$ or $2\mod6$ and for any integer $\ell$ in $\ZZ$ congruent to $0$ or $2$ mod $6$, there exists a generalized Kummer surface $X=\Km_{3}(A)$ with $L_{X}^{2}=\ell$; such a surface $X$ is algebraic if and only if $L_{X}^{2}>0$.
+We obtain that \begin{thm} Consider $X=\Km_{3}(A)$ and suppose that $\rho_{X}=19$.
+The Néron-Severi group $\NS A)$ of the complex $2$-torus $A$ is generated by three divisors with intersection matrices { {}